Computational Learning & Memory Neuroscience Lab

 In the future, our team plans to introduce MR-compatible TMS and focused ultrasonic stimulation (FUS) system for deep brain structure in CNIR to facilitate synergetic collaboration with the advanced MR imaging team.

 We expect the concurrent TMS-fMRI experiment would further reveal causal relationships between brain networks and their implementing functions.
 Building on basic scientific findings, we may develop more efficient clinical protocols for neurorehabilitation of patients with stroke and Parkinson’s diseases.

 For this translational research, we are collaborating with clinicians in Bundang Seoul National Hospital and Samsung Medical Center.
-Our laboratory is part of the center for neuroscience imaging research (CNIR) in the Institute for Basic Sciences (IBS) funded by the Korean government.
+Our laboratory located in Hanyang University is currently collaborating with the center for neuroscience imaging research (CNIR) in the Institute for Basic Sciences (IBS) funded by the Korean government.